BaptisteCrouzet/Docker-for-Kosmood/README.md

 See Makefile for more details :

-* `make build` -----------> Build the dockers containers, all and hard
+* `make build` -------------> Build the dockers containers, all and hard
+* `make build-production` --> Build the dockers containers for production, all and hard
-* `make up` ---------------> Launch the containers for the project
+* `make up` ----------------> Launch the containers for the project
-* `make up-build` --------> Build the containers and launch
+* `make up-build` ----------> Build the containers and launch
-* `make up-silent` --------> Launch in background
+* `make up-silent` ---------> Launch in background
-* `make up-production` ---> Launch the containers with a production version of docker-compose !
+* `make up-production` -----> Launch the containers with a production version of docker-compose !
-* `make sf-terminal` ------> Enter with the terminal inside the symfony's container then exit with `Ctrl+D`
+* `make sf-terminal` -------> Enter with the terminal inside the symfony's container then exit with `Ctrl+D`
-* `make sf-first-launch` -> Command to execute if you've never launched the project
+* `make sf-first-launch` ---> Command to execute if you've never launched the project
-* `make sf-db-install` ---> Command to launch if you haven't yet your DB
+* `make sf-db-install` -----> Command to launch if you haven't yet your DB

 ## Run the Kosmood project